mozilla/hashitalk2015/README.md

 * You *do* get SSL with S3, but not on http endpoints.  ( Here, have this page explain it to you...it's a little weird.  http://docs.aws.amazon.com/general/latest/gr/rande.html )
 * Otherwise, use SSL in cloudfront.
 Use the old IAM tools to upload it...

-# AWS Hints
+# Other AWS Hints
-* Our naming standards for AWS infrastructure: https://dl.dropboxusercontent.com/u/2273146/aws-naming-conventions.txt
+* Our naming standards for AWS infrastructure(do this ASAP!): https://dl.dropboxusercontent.com/u/2273146/aws-naming-conventions.txt
 * When given a choice, download/request your SSL certs in Apache format.
 This goes right up to AWS easily.

 **iam-servercertupload -b ./mysite.crt  -k ./mysite.key -c ./intermediatechain.crt -p /cloudfront/ -s mysite-2015-09-25**